ferrucc-io/ferruccio/content/posts/a-new-ide.md

 * [**Visual Studio Code**](https://code.visualstudio.com/)
 * [**Light Table**](http://lighttable.com/)

-The disadvantage of all three is that they're all non native Apps built on Electron.
-It's great because of the cross platform part of it, but I have a personal preference for native apps when free to pick.

 Atom and VS Code have a good customization and plugin ecosystem, which is also well documented.
+So the IDE could be simply a plugin and a theme alongside existing tooling.

 Light Table is almost abandoned and half baked, but it's in ClojureScript, so the irrational part of me is drawn to it.